 Internships: Nearly 85% of students participate in an internship during their Skidmore career, a number of which are funded by the College.

 Service-learning courses: Nearly 75% of students take at least one service-learning course while at Skidmore.

-Off-campus study: With about 60% of students studying abroad at some point during their college years, Skidmore was recently ranked second nationally on a list of top 40 baccalaureate institutions for number of students studying abroad for a semester.
-Students can choose from 120 programs in 45 countries, including Skidmore-run programs in England, France, New Zealand and Spain.
+Off-campus study: With about 60% of students studying abroad at some point during their college years, Skidmore is perennially ranked in the top five nationally on a list of top 40 baccalaureate institutions for number of students studying abroad for a semester.
+Students can choose from 118 programs in 45 countries, including Skidmore-run programs in England, France, New Zealand and Spain.

 Periclean Honors Forum: 250 students are members of this enhanced student intellectual community that sponsors the annual Academic Festival.

-Independents, capstones, and theses: Skidmore students completing a culminating project in their major—75% senior capstone,
+Independents, capstones, and theses: Skidmore students completing a culminating project in their major—approximately 75%

-53% independent study and 32% senior thesis or advanced research project.
+senior capstone, 50% independent study and 30% senior thesis or advanced research